microsoft/api-guidelines/graph/patterns/evolvable-enums.md

 ---

 - It is a best practice to include a ```unknownFutureValue``` value when the enum is initially introduced to allow flexibility to extend the enum during the lifetime of the API.
-Even if the API producer believes they have included all possible members in an enum it is still strongly recommended to include a ```unknownFutureValue``` member to allow for unforeseen future circumstances which may required extending the enum.
+Even if the API producer believes they have included all possible members in an enum it is still strongly recommended to include a ```unknownFutureValue``` member to allow for unforeseen future circumstances which may require extending the enum.

 - This pattern must not be used in scenarios where an API consumer wants to use enum members that are not known to the API producer.